Mintygadhok/abletrace-lab-docs/Section_1.md

 **P20  DELETE THE OLD SECTION J (housekeeping).** Pre-S72 J still sits below the rebuilt one. ⚠ Search it for anything the rebuild missed BEFORE deleting.
 Until gone, the REBUILT J (Section 5) is the true one; do not append to the old.

-**P21  THE OS RESTART — PENDING SINCE S35.** Both boxes "System restart required" (confirmed still showing at S77 login), now Ubuntu 26.04 kernel. ⚠ Its own clean step: verify pm2 resurrects on 26.04 (pm2 save / pm2 startup) BEFORE relying on it, then reboot standalone. ⚠ Do DEV FIRST — true twin now, real rehearsal for prod.
+**P21  THE OS RESTART — PENDING SINCE S35.** Both boxes "System restart required", still showing at S79 login.
+Now on the Ubuntu 26.04 kernel. ⚠ Its own clean step: verify pm2 resurrects (pm2 save / pm2 startup) BEFORE relying on it, then reboot standalone. ⚠ DO DEV FIRST — true twin, real rehearsal.
+[3B.2]

-**P22  DELETE THE OLD SECTION A after P1(c) folds it (housekeeping).** ⚠ Only after the map is read and approved.
-A is deleted, not edited.
+**P22  DELETE THE OLD SECTION A (housekeeping).** ⚠ P1(c) is done — A is folded and its routing record is at the foot of 3B.
+A is now a duplicate with known-false content.
+Delete it, do not edit it. ⚠ Read 3B's ROUTING RECORD once before deleting, to confirm nothing was missed.

-**P23  ADD AN IPv6 RULE TO DEV SSH (minutes).** ⚠ Mac drifts onto IPv6; dev SG only allows one IPv4 /32, so SSH times out unpredictably.
-Add the Mac's IPv6 /128 (or accept `ssh -4` as the standing workaround).
-Stops the recurring lockout.
+**P23  ADD AN IPv6 RULE TO DEV SSH (minutes).** ⚠ Mac drifts onto IPv6; dev SG allows one IPv4 /32, so SSH times out unpredictably.
+Add the Mac's IPv6 /128, or accept `ssh -4` as the standing workaround.
+[3B.2]

 **P24  RESTORE MAT-6 SESAME ALLERGEN ON DEV (minutes).** ⚠ Removed during S73 testing, not restored.
-Dev fixture hygiene — do before reusing company 464 as a baseline. ⚠ NOW ONE OF THREE residue items; see the S78 verification block above.
+Dev fixture hygiene — do before reusing company 464 as a baseline.
+One of three residue items; see the block above.

-**P27  DO-CREATE POPUP: Qty(Kg) shows "NaN" while typing Shipping Units.** ⚠ S76.
-On /Edit-SO → Create Dispatch Order popup: a partial number (e.g. ".") in Shipping Units makes derived Qty(Kg) show "NaN".
+**P27  DO-CREATE POPUP: Qty(Kg) SHOWS "NaN" WHILE TYPING SHIPPING UNITS.** ⚠ S76.
+On /Edit-SO → Create Dispatch Order: a partial number (e.g. ".") makes derived Qty(Kg) show "NaN".
 Clears when valid.
 Should render BLANK.
 Display-guard gap, same family as Defect 2 / P30.
 Transient only; no stored-data impact.
 [3A.5 row 8 · 3A.4]

-**P28  MOVE THE S77 DEV-DB-ACCESS TRAP INTO A STABLE SECTION.** ⚠ The dotenv-banner-corrupts-a-shell-variable trap + the temp-cnf recipe currently live only in this NOW block.
-They belong in 3B.3. ⚠ DO IT AS PART OF S79's 3B BUILD.

-**P29  ALLERGEN RECORD IS MUTABLE ON SHIPPED LOTS — DOMAIN DECISION FIRST.** ⚠ FOOD-SAFETY. ⚠ NEW S78.
-Editing a material's allergen rewrites the allergen shown on already-completed, already-shipped production lots — company-wide, immediately, with no audit trail of what the record said at ship time.
-Live re-derivation is CORRECT per Minty (a mis-declaration must be correctable on past data). ⚠ THE RISK IS THE REVERSE DIRECTION: an allergen genuinely present in a shipped lot can be REMOVED from its record by a later edit. ▶ DOMAIN CALL BEFORE ANY CODE: does a shipped lot need an immutable as-declared record alongside the live rollup? ⚠ ALSO OPEN, one query: does mlomanagement.allergens hold a stored value that is never read ("built and orphaned"), or nothing at all ("not built")?
-Answer that before rewording §2 GR7.
+**P29  ALLERGEN RECORD IS MUTABLE ON SHIPPED LOTS — DOMAIN DECISION FIRST.** ⚠ FOOD-SAFETY.
+Editing a material's allergen rewrites the allergen shown on already-completed, already-shipped lots — company-wide, immediately, with no audit trail of what the record said at ship time.
+Live re-derivation is CORRECT per Minty (a mis-declaration must be correctable on past data). ⚠ THE RISK IS THE REVERSE DIRECTION: an allergen genuinely present in a shipped lot can be REMOVED by a later edit. ▶ DOMAIN CALL BEFORE ANY CODE: does a shipped lot need an immutable as-declared record alongside the live rollup? ⚠ ALSO OPEN, one query: does mlomanagement.allergens hold a stored value nobody reads, or nothing at all?
+Answer before rewording §2 GR7.
 [J82 · J80]

-**P30  ADD-FORMULATION INTERMEDIATE SUMMARY SHOWS Kg-ONLY DURING ADD (minutes).** ⚠ NEW S78 (the action; the defect was logged S48).
-Display flips to #(Kg) after save; DB is correct throughout.
+**P30  ADD-FORMULATION INTERMEDIATE SUMMARY SHOWS Kg-ONLY DURING ADD (minutes).** Display flips to #(Kg) after save; DB is correct throughout.
 Frontend-only. ⚠ Parked for "Route 5", never picked up — 30 sessions untracked.
 Same display-guard family as Defect 2 and P27; batch it with the R5 display switch rather than fixing alone.
 [J17]

-**P31  PROD SSL CERTIFICATE HAS NO EMAIL REGISTERED — NO EXPIRY WARNING (minutes).** ⚠ NEW S79.
-Prod's Let's Encrypt cert was issued with NO contact email; confirmed via `sudo certbot show_account` → "Email contact: none". ⚠ SO PROD GETS NO RENEWAL-FAILURE WARNING.
-Auto-renew is scheduled, but if it ever fails silently the first symptom is a browser security warning on a LIVE CLIENT SITE.
-Dev was deliberately given info@abletrace.ca for exactly this reason — prod is the one that matters and is the one without it.
-FIX: register a contact email on prod's certbot account (`sudo certbot update_account -m info@abletrace.ca --agree-tos`), then confirm with `show_account`. ⚠ Does not touch the cert itself or reissue anything — account metadata only.
+**P31  PROD SSL CERTIFICATE HAS NO EMAIL REGISTERED — NO EXPIRY WARNING (minutes).** ⚠ Confirmed via `sudo certbot show_account` → "Email contact: none". ⚠ SO PROD GETS NO RENEWAL-FAILURE WARNING.
+Auto-renew is scheduled, but a silent failure's first symptom is a browser security warning on a LIVE CLIENT SITE.
+Dev was deliberately given info@abletrace.ca.
+FIX: `sudo certbot update_account -m info@abletrace.ca --agree-tos`, then confirm with `show_account`. ⚠ Account metadata only — does not touch or reissue the cert.
 [3B.6]

-**P32  RDS DATABASES ARE PUBLICLY ACCESSIBLE — REVIEW WHETHER THEY NEED TO BE.** ⚠ NEW S79 (surfaced S64, was in nobody's queue — it had been sitting in the DESIGN section since).
-Both RDS instances carry public endpoints, so the databases are reachable from the internet rather than only from the app boxes. ⚠ NOT WIDE OPEN — a password and a security-group rule sit in front — but it is a larger front door than the architecture needs, on a food-safety system holding a real client's data. ▶ REVIEW: can prod RDS be set to private-only with the EC2 box reaching it over the VPC?
-Check what breaks first (⚠ the Mac connects directly today for admin queries — that is the thing that would stop working).
-Not urgent, not a fire; it should simply be tracked somewhere real.
+**P32  RDS DATABASES ARE PUBLICLY ACCESSIBLE — REVIEW WHETHER THEY NEED TO BE.** ⚠ Surfaced S64, was in nobody's queue.
+Both instances carry public endpoints, so the databases are reachable from the internet rather than only from the app boxes. ⚠ NOT WIDE OPEN — a password and an SG rule sit in front — but it is a larger front door than the architecture needs, on a food-safety system holding a real client's data. ▶ REVIEW: can prod RDS be private-only with EC2 reaching it over the VPC? ⚠ Check what breaks first — the Mac connects directly today for admin queries; that is what would stop working.
+Not urgent.
 [3B.3]

-**P33  CERT-STATUS INDICATOR SHOWS RED REGARDLESS OF STATE (functional, not cosmetic).** ⚠ NEW S79 (the defect was logged in the design section at S36 and never actioned — 43 sessions).
-The status colour should be STATE-DRIVEN: red = no certificate · amber = expired · green = in-date.
-It is currently hardcoded red, so it displays red for every state including in-date. ⚠ WHY THIS IS NOT COSMETIC: a permanently-red indicator on a food-safety system either trains operators to ignore it, or hides a genuine expiry.
-Do it app-wide, once. [§4 status colours]
+**P33  CERT-STATUS INDICATOR SHOWS RED REGARDLESS OF STATE (functional, not cosmetic).** ⚠ Logged in the design section at S36, never actioned — 43 sessions.
+Colour should be STATE-DRIVEN: red = no certificate · amber = expired · green = in-date.
+Currently hardcoded red, so it reads red for every state including in-date. ⚠ WHY THIS IS NOT COSMETIC: a permanently-red indicator either trains operators to ignore it, or hides a genuine expiry.
+Do it app-wide, once. ⚠ Its colour rule lands in Section 4 with P1(b). [§4 status colours]

-> ⚠ Note: the queue jumps P24 → P27.
-P25/P26 were assigned in S75 (not carried into this file).
-Minty reconciles the numbering at re-rank.
+> ⚠ NUMBERING NOTE: the queue jumps P24 → P27, and P25/P26 are gone for good.
+P26 was "Fix A" — a fix for a bug that never existed (J81).
+P25 has no surviving record. ⚠ P28 CLOSED S79: the dev-DB-access trap now lives permanently in 3B.3.

 ---

 ## BANKED, AWAITING DEPLOYMENT